rosell-dk/webp-convert/README.md

 - *WebPConvert* checks that it will be possible to write a file at the destination
 - *WebPConvert* checks whether the converter actually produced a file at the destination

-The following converters are implemented:
+Basically there are three types of converters.
+1. Those that are based on a php extension (for example gd or imagick)
+2. Those that executes a binary directly using an exec() call
+3. Those that connect to a cloud service which does the conversion

+## Converters based on a php extension
+These converters should be your first choice.
+They run faster than the other methods and they don't need the server to allow exec() calls (which increases security risks).

-### imagick - Best, but rarely available
+### imagick - Best, but rarely available on shared hosts
 ```Requirements..```: imagick extension compiled with WebP support<br>
 ```Speed.........```: Around 50 ms to convert a 40kb image<br>
 ```Reliability...```: I'm not aware of any problems<br>